 GFXBench is a graphics benchmark suite.
-A OpenGL only version (GFXBench 4) is available for GNU/Linux.
-There is also a version 5 for Android, iOS, macOS and Windows.
+There is a OpenGL only version (GFXBench 4) available for GNU/Linux.
+There is also a more advanced GFXBench 5 version for Android, iOS, macOS and Windows.
 GFXBench 4 has three different scene rendering tests (Car Chase, Manhattan, T-Rex) which it can test in various ways (on-screen, off-screen, etc).
 Detailed results are shown for each individual test.
-It produces scores for each individual test but does not produce any overall score for all the tests it runs.
+GFXBench produces scores for each individual test but does not produce any overall score for all the tests it runs.

 Features And Usability

 GFXBench itself is a small download.
 However, it will connect to a server on the Internet and download 288 MB of data the first time you start it.
-It will only download the data once but it will connect to the Internet every time you launch it.
+It will only download the data once but it will connect to the Internet every single time you launch it.

 The "Linux Edition" download page claims "For AMD and Nvidia proprietary video drivers are strongly recommended".
 You do not need the proprietary driver to run this benchmark.
 The only tests which is not using OpenGL 3.0 is Manhattan which uses OpenGL 4.3.
 Mesa has had full OpenGL 4.6 on Intel and AMD graphics cards for quite some time.

 GFXBench is available from gfxbench.com.
 The GFXBench 4.0 page has the Linux which can be used to test OpenGL performance.
-The GFXBench 5.0 supports Android, iOS, macOS and Windows - there is no Linux version of GFXBench 5.0 available.
+The GFXBench 5.0 has versions for Android, iOS, macOS and Windows - but there is no Linux version of GFXBench 5.0 available.
 GFXBench 5.0 supports OpenGL on all the supported platforms and Metal on iOS and macOS.
 There is no Vulkan support in any of the GFXBench versions.